Parker has finally become the man he always aspired to be after completing a phenomenal 12-week transformation at Ultimate Performance.

-A huge part of why I trained here was I wanted to be able to, if my bike ever got sat down, be able to pick it up, or be able to actually handle it and not be intimidated by the bike.
+A huge part of why I trained here was I wanted to be able to, if my bike ever got sat down, to pick it up, or be able to actually handle it and not be intimidated by the bike.

 So, the first time riding it was just amazing.
-That first time I thought ‘woah it goes so fast!’
-And now I don’t really feel like that anymore.
+That first time I thought ‘Woah it goes so fast!’ and now I don’t really feel like that anymore.
 I’m already looking for a bigger engine.